-This Official Statement provides certain information in connection with the issuance by Kaufman County Municipal Utility District No. 9 (the "District"), of its \$2,650,000 Unlimited Tax Road Bonds, Series 2025 (the "Bonds").
+This Official Statement provides certain information in connection with the issuance by Kaufman County Municipal Utility District No. 11 (the "District"), of its \$1,150,000 Unlimited Tax Road Bonds, Series 2025 (the "Bonds").

-The Bonds are issued pursuant to (i) the legislation creating the District; (ii) an order authorizing the issuance of the Bonds ("Bond Order") adopted by the Board of Directors of the District (the "Board") on the date of the sale of the Bonds; (iii) Article III, Section 52 of the Texas Constitution, and the general laws of the State of Texas, particularly including Chapters 49 and 54 of the Texas Water Code, as amended; and (iv) an election held by the District on November 8, 2005.
+The Bonds are issued pursuant to (i) the legislation creating the District, (ii) the bond order ("Bond Order") adopted by the Board of Directors of the District (the "Board") on the date of the sale of the Bonds, (iii) Article III, Section 52 of the Texas Constitution and the general laws of the State of Texas pertaining to municipal utility districts, including particularly Chapters 49 and 54 of the Texas Water Code, as amended, and (iv) an election held by the District on November 8, 2005.